fluxio/flux-sdk-js/docs/tutorial/Chapter-2.md

 ...
 ```

-Now, set the viewport’s geometry to the variable we declared in box.js as "box_data":
+Now, set the viewport's geometry to the variable we declared in box.js as "box_data":

 ```js
 function init() {